 - There will be at least two questions about each book.
 The questions will consist of a direct quote from a character in the book, a question or statement about something that happens in the book, a passage taken directly from the book, or a question about something from an illustration or picture.

 - Teams will be asked to name the book and the author.

-- Teams will have 30 seconds to quietly discuss their answers and write the title and author on an answer sheet.
-Answers are strictly from memory.
-No notes or books may be used.
+- Teams will have 30 seconds to discuss their answers and type the title and author on their Google Sheet before we move on to the next question.